LUMII-Syslab/viziquer/doc/demo/schemas24a/README.md

 3. Open the project, click on the 'Data Schema' button, then choose the visualization parameters.

+4. New!
+Create a schema diagram within the visual tool itself (the diagram is created and need to be clicked on to open).
+Choose 'Layout as Graph' from the context menu, then adjust the visual positioning of items.

-4. Follow the instructions given on https://github.com/LUMII-Syslab/dss-schema-explorer (installation of the Schema Explorer tool, generating the data in ViziQuer and copying them from ViziQuer to the Schema Explorer).
+5. Alternatively, export the schema diagram and follow the instructions given on https://github.com/LUMII-Syslab/dss-schema-explorer
+(installation of the Schema Explorer tool, generating the data in ViziQuer and copying them from ViziQuer to the Schema Explorer).

 `MS Windows` is currently required for the last step (visualization inside the web-based ViziQuer tool in a new diagram is work in progress).